WooCommerce composite products: how to build your own product [+video]

 Conditional logic

 Conditional logic is an essential feature of any advanced composite product.
-Certain components might only be available depending on choices the customer has made.
+Certain components might only be available depending on the choices the customer has made.
 For example, your gift box might include different products depending on the size of the box.
 Conditional logic makes this possible.

 Related Tutorial